sa国际传媒官网网页入口

 Published Modified

-The City of sa国际传媒官网网页入口 Code Enforcement team conducted an evaluation of the diner after its walls collapsed Monday afternoon, the city said Wednesday in a news release.
+A city of sa国际传媒官网网页入口 Code Enforcement team conducted an evaluation of the structure after its walls collapsed Monday afternoon, the city said Wednesday in a news release.

 The hazardous materials were secured, he added.